Agenda

 Vice Chairman Ogilvy UK

-Awards Connect: Judges, Winners & What It Takes to Win in 2026
+Awards Connect: Judges, winners and what it takes to win in 2026

-Join us for an exclusive evening session exploring The Drum’s 2026 Awards Programme, covering the Drum Marketing Awards, Commerce Media Awards, B2B World Fest and the Drum Awards Festival.
-Featuring a panel of Drum judges and previous winners, this session will unpack what’s changing, what judges are really looking for, and why entering the awards can make a genuine impact on your business and career.
-Expect honest advice, future-focused insight – and a clear view of how to turn great work into award-winning work in 2026.
+We explore The Drum Awards 2026 Programme, covering Marketing, Commerce Media, B2B and our Awards Festival.
+Featuring a panel of The Drum judges and previous winners, this session will unpack what's changing, what judges are really looking for, and why entering the awards can make a genuine impact on your business and career.
+Expect honest advice, future-focused insight – and a clear view of how to turn great work into award-winning entries.

 Lynn Lester